Anniston, 2015.Even more progress expected in the new year

 Two years ago, Annistonians delivered a resounding message at voting booths across the city and ushered in a new era of city government.
 That message was as simple as it was urgent: Enough.

 Our city was still reeling from a series of 1990s misfortunes when the recession hit.
 Unfortunately, our leaders too often chose insults over solutions.
 By 2012, Anniston, a proud city with a growing list of challenges, had declined further.
 Over the last two years, Anniston’s journey has been characterized by the phrase, “One City, One Vision.”
 That principle encapsulated our biggest challenge: After years — even decades — of divisions and infighting, our first mission was to unite the city around a common vision for the future....

 Read more here.

-The next regular scheduled meeting of the Anniston City Council will be Monday, July 6, 2015 beginning at 5:30 p.m.
+The September 7, 2015 regular scheduled meeting of the Anniston City Council has been changed to Tuesday, September 8, 2015 beginning at 5:30 p.m.
 A pre-meeting will begin at 5:00 in the Conference Room at City Hall.

 In an effort to become a more attractive place to live and invest, Anniston has been updating its zoning ordinance as recommended by the One City One Vision Strategic Plan.

 The Anniston City Council will hold a Workshop on Monday, August 24, 2015 beginning at 6:00 p.m. in the Conference Room at City Hall, 1128 Gurnee Avenue.

 NFL Flag Football, Volleyball, Youth Football, and Fall Soccer are all available for registration!